TheNetworkGuy/netbox-zabbix-sync/README.md

 ZABBIX_TOKEN=othersecrettoken
 ```

-If you are using custom SSL certificates for Netbox and/or Zabbix, you can set
+If you are using custom SSL certificates for NetBox and/or Zabbix, you can set
 the following environment variable to the path of your CA bundle file:

 ```bash
 REQUEST_CA_BUNDLE=/path/to/your/ca-bundle.crt
 ```

-### Netbox custom fields
+### NetBox custom fields

-Use the following custom fields in Netbox (if you are using config context for
+Use the following custom fields in NetBox (if you are using config context for
 the template information then the zabbix_template field is not required):

 ```